Family Reading

 Why do some children need to be fostered?

 If the child becomes a 'looked after child', the local authority should check if someone known to them could offer appropriate care.
-This person can be assessed as a connected person/kinship foster carer.
+This person may be able to be assessed as a connected person/kinship foster carer.
 If this is not possible, the child will go to live with an approved foster carer.

 How many children are in foster care?